RocketDerp/lemmy_helper/README.md

 NOTE: there is no login or password on this site, it does mostly safe read-only queries, although resetting the pg_stats is one write-operation.

 If you want to add a password to restrict access, something like this should work: https://siddharthac6.medium.com/nginx-implementing-basic-authentication-ecc1100c3a3c

+# Command line interface

+There is a command line interface for running crawling Lemmy servers.
+Experimenta, work in progress.

+`node lemmyhelper_commandline.js posts`